meerkatone/marimo_headless/README.md

 docker run -p 2718:2718 -it -v ${PWD}:/local marimo_headless
 ```

 This will start a Marimo server on port 2718.
-You can access it by navigating to `http://localhost:2718` in your web browser.
+Use the link provided in the terminal to connect to the notebook.

 ## Included Notebooks